-It appears that the next-generation of gaming will be focusing on motion-sensing controls, what with the popularity of earlier devices like Wii Remote, Xbox 360 Kinect and PlayStation Move.
+The future of gaming seems to be leaning towards motion-sensing controls.
+This trend is evident from the popularity of earlier devices like the Wii Remote, Xbox 360 Kinect, and PlayStation Move.

-Not only does the PlayStation 4 Eye support the PlayStation Move controller, it also detects the latter’s motion much more acutely and accurately than its predecessor, the PlayStation Eye for PS3.
-This includes the newly installed lights on the controller as well for better positioning of the players.
+The PlayStation 4 Eye not only supports the PlayStation Move controller but also detects its motion more precisely than its predecessor, the PlayStation Eye for PS3.
+This is further enhanced by the newly installed lights on the controller for better player positioning.